5 Ideas for Sprint Retrospectives Your Team Will Love

-As a psychologist and Scrum Master, I probably have an unusual perspective on Sprint Retrospective ideas.
-I have a somewhat stronger focus on the "soft" side of continuous improvement.
-You could also call it the agile mindset.
+As a psychologist and Scrum Master, I probably have an unusual view of Sprint Retrospective ideas.
+I have a slightly stronger focus on the “soft” side of continuous improvement.
+You could also talk about the agile mindset.

 9 Sprint Retrospective Ideas Evaluated: 5 Winners